hdinkel/linuxcommandline/linux_beginner/introduction.rst

 -----------------------------------

 Many commands support a "help" option, either through ``-h`` or through ``--help``.
-Other commands will show a help page or at least a short usage overview if you provide incorrect commandline options
+Other commands will show a help page or at least a short usage overview if you provide incorrect commandline options.

 :index:`man` - show the manual page of a command
 ------------------------------------------------